Lucadena80/urlhasher/README.md

 >INPUT: String $url, FileClass $file

-this is where the downloading of the file happens.
+This is where the downloading of the file happens.
 For this I am using HttpClientInterface so I can let Symfony handle the download of the file before hashing it.
 I did chose a default hashing of "md5", however implementing a different hashing method added maybe via parameter would be simple.

 - The third file is src/Entity/FileStorage.php